What are SATS?

 Multiple surveys have suggested that preparation for the end of Key Stage tests – and other Government initiatives such as the Literacy Hour – have eaten into the time available for the national curriculum “foundation” subjects (history, geography, technology, languages, art, music and physical education).
 As such, opponents have alleged that the national curriculum, has had the perverse effect of narrowing the curriculum.

 Educationalists have also expressed concern about the standards set in the tests, which they claim are not based on empirical evidence about children’s attainment levels, but on assumptions about what children should be able to do at certain ages.
-Some educational psychologists and teachers also claim that the pressure put on children by parents in relation to a SATS paper or the SATS week is damaging to their welfare.
+Some educational psychologists and teachers also claim that the pressure put on children by parents in relation to SATS papers or the SATS week is damaging to their welfare.
 In particular, many argue that 7 year olds are too young for formal testing.

 Nonetheless, the political debate around SATS testing in schools, is heavily led by the impact on teachers and schools.
 The school league tables, which test results are used to compile, and which are one indicator of a school’s performance, are deeply unpopular in many quarters.
 The league tables have been revised in recent years, to include “value-added” indicators, taking account of prevailing local socio-economic circumstances.